 The cost of implant dentistry is comparable to that of fixed bridgework or other advanced dental procedures in most cases.

 Dental implants and accompanying replacement teeth should be cared for in the same way as natural teeth.
 Although they cannot get decay, they are still subject to gum disease in the same way natural teeth are.
+At Sunnyvale Dental Care, we like to place our implant patients on a strict hygiene program in order to prevent any bone loss around the implants.

 The body doesn’t reject a dental implant as it might a soft tissue implant such as a lung, heart or kidney.
 Dental implants are made of titanium, which is compatible with the body.